 More about all trainers and Trustees on the ‘Who’s Who at Re-Vision’ page

 Re-Vision is a charity registered in England (no.1068739) and a non-profit educational company registered as ReVision Ltd, company number 2789040.
-The governing documents are under review at January 2017 as they need updating to reflect changes in the law etc, but the current Memorandum and Articles, last updated in January 2011 can be found here
+The governing documents were reviewed recently and can be found by clicking on this link

 Fees and Bursary Fund